Responsible tourism in India

-- Respect local customs, traditions and rituals wherever you go.
 Remove your shoes before entering temples and mosques, and cover your shoulders and legs in sacred places.
 Don’t disturb people in prayer or meditation.
 Finally, always ask for permission before taking someone’s photo.
 Being cognizant of your surroundings is an equally important aspect of responsible tourism.

-- Reduce the wastage of plastic and food.
 Carry a water filter bottle and wherever possible, refill it with water.
 Ask hotels if they have water filters to refill and avoid purchasing plastic bottles, despite their convenience.
 Carry around a cotton bag to avoid being handed plastic ones and invest in a foldable metal straw and metal cutlery.
 Do not waste food if you can help it.
 This is perhaps the simplest way to promote responsible tourism in India and the world.

-- Choose local small-scale travel agents with good practices to plan your trip.
 Supporting an organisation run by locals is beneficial to the local economy.
 Also, who better than a local to help guide you on responsibly traversing across their country?
 Ditch the large corporations for some local authenticity.
 India Someday is proud to be one of these local organisations, and we’d be happy to help you in any way possible!